-The Placement Regions view provides a tabular representation of the content of all user-created Placement Regions (see page 339) for the design.
-The view allows the user to manipulate the visibility of the Placement Region itself as painted (as a colored overlay) in the Floorplanner View (see page 88), and manipulate the content (the instances constrained to the region) of each Placement Region.
-The view's table will remain empty until the currently active Implementation has completed the Run Prepare flow step.
+The Placement Regions view provides a tabular representation of the content of all user-created Placement Regions (see page 370) for the design.
+The view allows the manipulation of the visibility of the Placement Region itself as painted (as a colored overlay) in the Floorplanner View (see page 89), and the content (the instances constrained to the region) of each Placement Region.
+The view's table remains empty until the currently active Implementation has completed the Run Prepare flow step.

-Because users manually define Placement Regions, and users manually constrain Instances to the Placement Regions, users must be able to track the total number of sites and total number of associated Instances for each Resource type.
+Because Placement Regions are manually defined, and Instances are manually constrained to the Placement Regions, it is necessary to track the total number of sites and associated Instances for each Resource type.
 Accordingly, based upon the chosen Target Device Implementation Option, there are columns for each available Resource type found within the device.
-If a user ever assigns more Instances to a Placement Region than there are available sites of that type within that Placement Region, the view displays an error for that placement region and resource type combination.
+If more Instances are ever assigned to a Placement Region than there are available sites of that type within that Placement Region, the view displays an error for that placement region and resource type combination.

-The section Placement Regions and Placement Region Constraints (see page 339) describes the creation and usage of Placement Regions in greater detail.
+The section Placement Regions and Placement Region Constraints (see page 370) describes the creation and usage of Placement Regions in greater detail.

-By default, the Placement Regions view is included in the Floorplanner perspective (see page 23).
+By default, the Placement Regions view is included in the Floorplanner perspective (see page 24).
 To add the view to another perspective, select Window $\rightarrow$ Show View $\rightarrow$ Other... $\rightarrow$ Achronix $\rightarrow$ Placement Regions.

-Figure 22: Screenshot of the Placement Regions View
+Figure 24: Screenshot of the Placement Regions View

 In the above example screenshot, error icons are shown for the CLK\IPINs of region\2, indicating that too many instances (1) are assigned for the available sites (0) within the region.
-The region itself also shows an error icon, to assist user awareness when an erroneous resource type is scrolled offscreen.
+The region itself also shows an error icon to indicate when an erroneous resource type is scrolled offscreen.

 Resource type columns, such as Flops, BRAMs, ALUs, etc. are dynamic.
 When the Run Prepare flow step has completed, the columns appropriate to the target device are chosen and values are updated.
-The resource type columns shown in the screenshots should be considered examples only - they may not match the exact resources of any particular target device available to the user.
+The resource type columns shown in the screenshots should be considered examples only - they might not match the exact resources of any particular target device available to the user.

-Table 71: Placement Regions Table Columns
+Table 82: Placement Regions Table Columns

-Column Description Visibility When selected (this is user-editable), this placement region's overlay will be painted in the Floorplanner View (see page 88), using the chosen translucent Overlay Color .
+Column Description Visibility When selected (this is user-editable), this placement region's overlay is painted in the Floorplanner View (see page 89), using the chosen translucent Overlay Color .
 Placement Region Name The name of this placement region.
-Overlay Color The (user editable) translucent color which will be used to paint an overlay in the Floorplanner View, showing the location of the placement region.
-Soft When the placement region is created, the user can choose to make the placement region a Soft region.
-Soft regions will contain a checkmark in this column.
-Users are not allowed to alter whether a placement region is soft at any time other than at creation.
+Overlay Color The (user editable) translucent color used to paint an overlay in the Floorplanner View, showing the location of the placement region.
+Soft When the placement region is created, it can be defined as a Soft region.
+Soft regions contain a checkmark in this column.
+The placement region status as soft cannot be changed after creation.
+Include Routing Treats the region as a routing constraint as well as a placement constraint, keeping all routing wires and instances inside the region boundary box.
 Resource The number of resource Instances constrained to this placement region / The number of resource sites contained within the bounds of this placement region

-Table 72: Placement Regions View Actions
+Table 83: Placement Regions View Actions